K7S3/K7S3.github.io/PHOTO_GUIDE.md

 4. Test locally before pushing
 5. Commit and push to GitHub

 Your website will look amazing with all these personal touches!

+## 🎯 New Visual Features Added

+### Binary Matrix Background
+- Animated binary rain effect with "YOU ARE BEAUTIFUL" message
+- AI and finance symbols (∞, ∑, $, €, £) integrated
+- Subtle opacity for elegant appearance

+### Enhanced Animations
+- Gradient borders on featured cards
+- Glowing effects on hover
+- Smooth color transitions
+- AI/Finance themed color scheme

+### Instagram Integration
+- Live embedded feed from @k7_original
+- Automatically updates with your latest posts
+- Professional integration with dark theme

+### Publication Enhancements
+- Full abstracts with "Read more" functionality
+- DOI numbers displayed
+- Master's thesis included with report number
+- Images auto-loaded from journal sources